 It takes me about 30 minutes from start to finish.
 I don’t buy beef too often, but when I do, my family is happy, and the beef is grass-fed from a local provider.

 The cheese in this picture is not really “Parmesan” cheese, however it could be.
 Choose whatever cheese you please, or not.
 What I do is place all the components out separately and we each put our own dish together.
 One of us doesn’t like tomato sauce, another doesn’t like cheese, and another likes it all.
-The order of layout on the plate, if you’re doing it all, is sauce, then meatballs, then cheese on top, and let the cheese melt (or help it melt in a microwave or warm oven).
+The order of layout on the plate, if you’re doing it all, is sauce, then meatballs, then cheese on top, and let the cheese melt or melt it in a toaster oven or warm oven.

 Meatballs Parmesan